-Accessibility "Some people don't want to do physical activity because they might be disabled but actually they could go and do something in a Children in both schools discussed the key physical and social barriers for children with disabilities with regards to meeting the daily recommended physical activity guidelines.
-They discussed how many play areas, sports centres and schools are not suitably equipped with resources and equipment to make physical activity more accessible to children with disabilities.
+Children in both schools discussed the key physical and social barriers for children with disabilities with regards to meeting the daily recommended physical and do something in a activity quidelines.
+They discussed how activity guidelines.
+They discussed ho wheelchair. many play areas, sports centres and schools are not suitably equipped with resources accessible to children with disabilities.
 They also described the need for more adults to understand what children with disabilities need by making sure children with disabilities are having their views and experiences heard.
-Children recognised that children themselves might not realise there are ways to adapt or modify types of physical activity if they have a disability and so adults must support children to make physical activity fully inclusive. wheelcho Call to Action Children want there to be more accessible activities and resources available for disabled children and support for disabled children who wish to participate in group activities or other types of physical activity.
+Children recognised that children themselves might not realise there are ways to adapt or modify types of physical activity if they have a disability and so adults must support children to make physical activity fully inclusive.

+Children want there to be more accessible activities and resources available for disabled children and support for disabled children who wish to participate in group activities or other types of physical activity.

+Safe Environments

-Safe Environments In both schools, children discussed how their local environment impacts upon children's physical activity.
+In both schools, children discussed how their local environment impacts upon children's physical activity.
 Many children highlighted the lack of safe spaces to play near their home and school as reasons for staying indoors, with children based in Edinburgh also noting the dangers of traffic making their surroundings unsafe.
 Children highlighted a general lack of green spaces for children to play in both contexts, although children in the rural context did discuss that they had more access to natural spaces than urban children might have.

-Across both schools, children identified "trashed" parks as being a reason many children do not engage in unstructured play and physical activity outdoors.2 Some children called for more "risky" adventure parks, noting that many of their local parks have a lack of age-appropriate equipment for older children.
+Across both schools, children identified "trashed" parks as being a reason many children do not engage in unstructured play and physical activity outdoors.2

+Some children called for more "risky" adventure parks, noting that many of their local parks have a lack of age-appropriate equipment for older children.
 They felt this would attract older children to get outdoors, play and be active.

+Children want there to be more street lighting, cleaner, safer parks and more green spaces available for children to play in.
+Children also want there to be more "risky" play areas for older children in both urban and rural contexts.

 2 It is important to note that this is a common issue children raise across Children's Parliament's projects and consultations; children frequently highlight that their right to play in safe, fun, inclusive play parks are being compromised by littered, vandalized and damaged parks; broken, unsuitable equipment for children; abandoned alcohol and drug-related debris and poor street-lighting.

+© Children's Parliament

-Weather / Seasons Before even introducing the research findings, children recognised the impact weather and seasons have on children's motivations and ability to do physical activity.
+Weather / Seasons

+Before even introducing the research findings, children recognised the impact weather and seasons have on children's motivations and ability to do physical activity.
 In Scotland, often unpredictable and at times, adverse, weather conditions can limit children's opportunities to do physical activity outdoors.
-The research findings, which concluded that children are more active during spring and summer months, resonated with the children involved: "Yon get ontside because the sun's shining.
+The research findings, which concluded that children are more active during spring and summer months, resonated with the children involved:

+"You get outside because the sun's shining.
 When it's raining, people don't bother." "[In spring and summer] it's better weather and you can get outside more."

 "People normally go on holiday [in spring and summer] when there might be a swimming pool."

 Furthermore, the children discussed that because of limited daylight during autumn and winter months, it is often dark - and colder - by the time children are finishing school in the afternoon.
 Several children discussed their preference to stay indoors and play video games during the winter months.
 Other children highlighted that they found doing physical activity outside to be more physically challenging in autumn and winter due to the cold and at times, hazardous conditions.